 Before we begin to lay out our composition, it is useful to have a reference image.
 For purely imaginative pieces, some hand sketches and color studies are usually all that is needed.
 For more realistic pieces, photographs are a valuable resource.

-For this piece, we'll reference a photoshoot portrait of Amy Lee found through an internet search:
+For this piece, we'll reference a photoshoot portrait of Amy Lee found through an internet search (cropped to fit the aspect ratio of our canvas):

 Even though she looks absolutely stunning in the photo as-is, the painting I envision is something much less conventional - something as unique and vivid as her music.
 To make this portrait our own, we'll use our artistic license to reimagine it with deep contrast and a vivid color palette.